hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

 LiveSQL:

-- Basic POC without plain JDBC working.
+- Basic POC working.

 ## 3. Existing Functionality Not Yet Migrated To Plain JDBC

 CRUD:

-- SELECT/UPDATE/DELETE by Criteria.
 - SELECT sequence.
 - SELECT by UI.
 - Enums.
 - Optimistic Locking.
 - SELECT by FKs.
+- Converters when writing to the database (also in Nitro and LiveSQL).

 Nitro: